lensapp/lens/docs/getting-started/downloading-lens.md

 ## Quickstart

-Learn to [add clusters](/clusters/add-cluster/) to improve productivity and increase the speed of business.
+Get up and running quickly by learning to [add clusters](/clusters/add-cluster/).